-The purpose of this section is to outline the terminology used within this document.
+This section outlines the terminology used within this document.

 DirMaint CMS application that helps manage an installation's VM directory.
 Ganglia "Ganglia consists of two unique daemons (gmond and gmetad), a PHP-based web frontend and a few other small utility programs.
-Gmond is a mult- threaded daemon which runs on each cluster node you want to monitor.
+Gmond is a multi- threaded daemon which runs on each cluster node you want to monitor.
 Gmetad is the daemon that monitors the other nodes by periodically polling them, parsing the collected XML, and saving all the numeric, volatile metrics to the round-robin databases." - Ganglia Development Team Life cycle A collection of tasks that include: power on/off of a virtual server, and create/edit/delete of a virtual server.
 SMAPI The Systems Management APIs simplify the task of managing many virtual images running under a single z/VM image.
 Virtual server A server composed of virtualized resources.
 An operating system can be installed on a virtual server.
 VMCP Linux module that allows execution of CP commands. СР "The Control Program (CP) is the operating system that underlies all of z/VM.
 It is responsible for virtualizing your z/Series machine's real hardware, and allowing many virtual machines to simultaneously share the hardware resource." - IBM xCAT xCAT (Extreme Cloud Administration Tool) is a toolkit that provides support for the deployment and administration of large cloud environments. zHCP zHCP (System z Hardware control point) is a Linux virtual server that interfaces with SMAPI and CP and manages other virtual servers on z/VM.
 AutoYaST "AutoYaST is a system for installing one or more SUSE Linux systems automatically and without user intervention.
 AutoYaST installations are performed using an autoyast profile with installation and configuration data." -SUSE Kickstart "Automated installation for Red Hat.
-It uses a file containing the answers to all the questions that would normally be asked during a typical Red Hat Linux installation." -Red Hat
+It uses a file containing the answers to al the questions that would normally be asked during a typical Red Hat Linux installation." -Red Hat

-Support on z/VM and z/Linux
+Support on z/VM and zLinux

-The purpose of this section is to provide a list of supported functionalities on xCAT for z/VM and z/Linux.
+This section provides a list of supported functionalities on xCAT for z/VM and zLinux.